Remember the Name: Appearance in media

 The song has been used extensively in the media, and played at many stadiums and arenas throughout the United States, including several colleges.
-The National Basketball Association used "Remember the Name" as the theme song for the 2006 and 2007 NBA Playoffs as well as the 2008 NBA Draft.
+The National Basketball Association used "Remember the Name" as the theme song for the 2006 and 2007 NBA Playoffs as well as the 2008 NBA draft.
 The song is also featured on the soundtrack of the EA Sports video game NBA Live 06.

 The song was used in "The OG", the twelfth episode in the second season of the CBS TV series Numb3rs.

-The song is featured in promotional TV trailers for the 2006 movie, Gridiron Gang, NBC's 2006 series, Friday Night Lights, and Pride, directed by Sunu Gonera, as well as the trailer for Fighting, the trailer for The Adventures of Sharkboy and Lavagirl in 3-D, and the trailer for the 2010 remake of The Karate Kid.
+The song is featured in promotional TV trailers for the 2006 movie, Gridiron Gang, NBC's 2006 series, Friday Night Lights, and Pride, directed by Sunu Gonera, as well as the trailer for Fighting, and the trailer for the 2010 remake of The Karate Kid.
 The song was also featured in the 2018 movie Peter Rabbit, with some lyrics changed to fit the context of the movie.

 The song has been featured in the TV commercial for the 50th Grammy Awards in 2008.

 On March 19, 2011, UFC premiered the trailer for UFC 129, which featured the song.

 The song was also featured in the 2013 film The Smurfs 2.

 On April 3, 2016, WWE used the song in the opening video package for WrestleMania 32.

 In 2019 the BBC used a cover of the song by Ms Banks to promote its coverage of the FIFA Women's World Cup.